 The proposed system uses the Korean CAI (Comprehensive Air Quality Index) to provide air quality information and action tips depending on the user's health status.
-The Korean CAI was developed to help its users easily understand the air pollution measurement values such as a fine dust (PM-10), ozone (O3), a nitrogen (NO2), a carbon monoxide (CO) and a sulfurous acid gas (SO2).
+The Korean CAI was developed to help its users easily understand the air pollution measurement values such as a fine dust (PM-10), ozone ( $O_3$ ), a nitrogen ( $NO_2$ ), a carbon monoxide (CO) and a sulfurous acid gas ( $SO_2$ ).
 The CAI is classified into 'good,' 'moderate,' 'slightly bad,' 'bad,' and 'severely bad.'
-The 'good' phase indicates that the air quality does not negatively affect any people, and the 'moderate' phase is the level at which the air-quality-related patient group can be slightly negatively affected.
+The 'good' phase indicates that the air quality does not negatively affect any people, and the 'moderate' phase is the level at which the airquality-related patient group can be slightly negatively affected.
 The phase 'slightly bad' is the level at which the health of the patient and sensitive (children, elderly, and infirm) groups can be compromised when they are exposed to the air environment.
 The phase 'bad' is the level at which not only the health of the patient and sensitive groups can be compromised, but normal people can also experience physical discomfort.
-The phase 'severely bad' is the level at which the patient and sensitive groups can be compromised, but normal people can also experience physical discomfort.
-The phase 'severely bad' is the level at which the patient and sensitive groups can be compromised, but normal people can also experience physical discomfort.
 The phase 'severely bad' is the level at which the patient and sensitive groups are seriously harmed by the air, and normal people can be slightly affected if they are exposed to the air environment.
 Furthermore, emergency treatments may be needed by the patient and sensitive groups.